-An employee scorecard is made up of five attributes, four typically don’t change over time and one attribute, the critical number, is reviewed and set each quarter.
+An Employee Scorecard is made up of five attributes, four typically don’t change over time and one attribute, the Critical Number, is reviewed and updated as needed.
 The attributes are;

 - Purpose; for what purpose does this role exist?
 What is it expected to fulfill and achieve?

-- Critical Number; the one thing that this role must achieve (measurable as a number) to contribute to the overall achievement of the team’s critical number this quarter.
-The one critical number that when rolled up to the team critical number, or a shared critical number with the team (preferred), that when combined with all other team achievements of their critical numbers, we together, achieve the critical number for the company, for the quarter.
-A critical number is not an all or nothing achievement - it has a gold, silver and bronze finish prize.
+- Critical Number; the one thing that must be achieved (measurable as a number) for the team to be successful.
+In some situations an individuals Critical Number can be different than that of the team to which they belong but this isn't the norm and should be avoided if at all possible.
+A Critical Number is not an all or nothing achievement - it has a gold, silver and bronze finish prize.
 In other words there is a first place, second place and third place target.

-To achieve the critical number every person has one to three priorities that they are working to close, sequentially, not in parallel, that will collectively achieve the measure of success for the critical number that we are pursuing.
-The priorities can be epics for the overall team or they can be priorities that the person is individually responsible for.
-It is preferred that priorities be team epics but this is not always possible.
-The priorities are fluid throughout any given quarter and they are updated as they are closed, or evidence is presented from incremental progress that suggests they be changed, or stopped, in order to achieve the critical number by some other means than was originally thought.
+To achieve the Critical Number every person has one to three Epics that they are working to close, sequentially, not in parallel, that will collectively achieve the measure of success for the Critical Number that we are pursuing.
+The Epics can be shared collectively with the overall team or they can be priorities that the person is individually responsible for (not a preferred situation).
+Epics are fluid and they are updated as they are closed, or evidence is presented from incremental progress that suggests they be changed, or stopped in order to achieve the Critical Number by some other means than was originally thought.

 A person’s Scorecard is maintained within their Scorecard & One-On-One document and it is the basis for their Scorecard review that they individually do each week and the checklist for their One-On-One meeting with their Team Leader.
 If the person in question is a Team Leader their Scorecard & One-On-One document also includes the Team Scorecard table that summarizes the Scorecard & One-On-One document for each member of their team.